Lawmakers seek deal amid shutdown-DACA 'chaos'

 Still, members were irritated Saturday morning as they gathered for their morning conference meeting.
 California Republican Darrell Issa described the mood as "not good."

-During a Republican conference meeting, Long told reporters that Rep. Ann Wagner of Missouri told her fellow members about how she had a new two-day old grandchild she was ready to see and that she was worried about the military not getting their paychecks.
+During a Republican conference meeting, Long told reporters that Rep. Ann Wagner of Missouri told her fellow members about how she had a new 2-day old grandchild she was ready to see and that she was worried about the military not getting their paychecks.

 "I think this is extremely irresponsible," blasted moderate New Jersey Republican Tom MacArthur.

 Republicans feel confident that they're on the right side of the shutdown.
-While House Republicans were the ones who failed to deliver the votes when the government shut down in 2013, this time around, members say they want their leadership to stand firm against Senate Democrats who they believe will feel the pressure sooner or later.
+While House Republicans were the ones who failed to deliver the votes when the government shut down in 2013.
+This time around, members say they want their leadership to stand firm against Senate Democrats who they believe will feel the pressure sooner or later.

-"I think we stay confident about our message," Rep. Mark Walker, the Chairman of the conservative Republican Study Committee told me off cam.
-"The House has done their job.
-Let's stay focused.
-This is a Schumer shutdown."

-But Democratic Sen. Tim Kaine blasted his colleagues across the aisle, saying the shutdown is a result of the Republicans "inability to do their jobs" adding that the "Trump Shutdown" is about hurting our country.

 This story has been updated and will continue to update throughout Saturday.